-City Council members of the Upper Arlington met to discuss on how to proceed with the proposal to connect city offices, schools and the library buildings in the city with the high speed broadband network.
+City Council members of the Upper Arlington met to discuss how to proceed with the proposal to connect city offices, schools, and the library buildings in the city with the high speed broadband network.
 Fiber optic cables will be installed to connect these facilities.
 City Council estimates the project cost for deploying fiber optic cables would be approximately 2.5 million US dollars.

-Fiber optic cables would be connected to the City Council offices, libraries and schools, but other interested companies can lease the broadband network and services.
+Fiber optic cables would be connected to the City Council offices, libraries, and schools, but other interested companies can lease the broadband network and services.
 School students can access to the internet at higher speeds, which will enhance their browsing experience while contributing to their study.
 City Library would pay 17,616 US dollars, the City would pay 68,484 US dollars and the school district would pay 177,900 US dollars annually until the total cost of the project is paid off.